 That relationship has always been one quality of Dao Yin, but ‘in the old days’, Dao Yin focused (and still focuses) on a much more thorough, whole Body and Being, preventative, Shamanic, and felt-sense experience quality of practice.
 One could say that modern Qi Gong tends towards doing things with Qi, and traditional Dao Yin tends towards feeling into all of the possible ways to relate to the many aspects of your Qi sensations and experience.

-35 years ago – I found a legitimate Qi Gong teacher.
-This ‘brief history’ is now my experience of the evolution of Qi Gong and how things have changed since then.
+I found a legitimate Qi Gong teacher.
+This article about ‘A Brief History of Qi Gong’ is now going to shift towards my contemporary experience of the evolution of Qi Gong and how things have changed since then.
 At the time, Qi Gong and Chinese Martial Arts were exploding worldwide.
-In China, this time has been referred to as the Qi Gong Fever (Qì Gōng Rè –气功热).
+In China, this time has been referred to as the Qi Gong Fever (Qì Gōng Rè – 气功热 – 1980s and 1990s).

-Suddenly, going to the park and doing what your grandparents did was not only fashionable, but a government-sanctioned approach to healthy living.
+Suddenly, going to the park and doing what your grandparents did was not only fashionable but a government-sanctioned approach to healthy living.
 There was a necessary proliferation of ‘Masters’ and styles.
-I have seen video of people in Spandex, practicing Western Ball Room Dancing as their form of Qi Gong.
+I have seen videos of people in Spandex, practicing Western Ball Room Dancing as their form of Qi Gong.
 With, or without music.
 And, why not?

 I have had the good fortune of studying with lineage-holding Masters, and International level coaches for the last 35 years.
 A lineage, in the Qi Gong and Martial Arts sense, usually means that what you are learning is sourced from a Monastic tradition (like Shaolin), a Spiritual Lineage (mine is the Yi Dao Huan Yuan Pai, which is a Daoist village tradition), or a famous family (Chen family – Tai Chi).